Equipment from the Health Service (HSC)

 Assistance dogs need to be looked after, groomed, fed, exercised and taken to the vet just like any other dog.
 For many people assistance dogs have brought a great deal of independence and confidence, as well as companionship into their lives.

-The Guide Dogs for the Blind Association provides training and support for people with sight loss who would like to have a guide dog.
+Guide Dogs for the Blind Association has assistance dogs for people with disability and offers training and support for people with sight loss who would like to have a guide dog.
+Some dogs are trained specifically to help with certain tasks.

 To become a guide dog owner, you must be 16 or over, resident in the UK and have a significant visual loss which may be alongside other disabilities.